 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Seminary to retain as a fund of perpetual duration.
-There were no deficiencies of this nature as of June 30, 2021.
-Deficiencies of this nature existed in seven donor-restricted endowment funds, which together have an accumulated deficiency of \$15,096 as of June 30, 2022.
-These deficiencies resulted from unfavorable market fluctuations that occurred shortly after the investment of new contributions with donor-imposed restrictions and continued appropriation for certain programs that was deemed prudent by the Board of Trustees.
+There were deficiencies of this nature exising in seven donor-restricted endowment funds, which together have an accumulated deficiency of \$15,096 as of June 30, 2022 that resulted from unfavorable market fluctuations that occurred shortly after the investment of new contributions with donor-imposed restrictions and continued appropriation for certain programs that was deemed prudent by the Board of Trustees.
+There were no endowment funds with deficiencies as of June 30, 2023.
 The Seminary's spending policy permits spending from funds with deficiencies in accordance with the prudent measures required under UPMIFA.